cf-platform-eng/tile-generator/docs/getting-started.md

 As an Independent Software Vendor (ISV), you are likely to find more and more Pivotal Cloud Foundry (PCF) users among your customers.
-Many of these will be asking you to integrate your software with PCF to enable use of your software with the applications they are developing on, or migrating to, PCF.
+Many of these will be asking you to integrate your software with PCF to enable use of your software with the applications they are developing on PCF.

 Pivotal is very supportive of these types of integrations and is committed to making this process as easy as possible.
 This site provides a *technical*